piku/piku/DESIGN.md

 Ways to improve upon that (short of full containerisation) typically entail the use of a `chroot` jail environment (which is available under most POSIX systems in one form or another) or Linux kernel namespaces - both of which are supported by [uWSGI][uwsgi] (which can also handle resource limiting to a degree).

-As to runtime isolation, `piku` only provides `virtualenv` support until 1.0, and all Python apps will use the default interpreter (Go, Node and Java support will share these limitations in each major version).
+As to runtime isolation, `piku` only provides `virtualenv` support until 1.0.
+Python apps can run under Python 2 or 3 depending on the setting of `PYTHON_VERSION`, but will always use pre-installed interpreters (Go, Node and Java support will share these limitations in each major version).

-Supporting multiple Python versions can be done by deploying `piku` again under a different Python or using `pyenv` when building app environments, which makes it a little harder to manage using the same [uWSGI][uwsgi] setup (but not impossible).

 ## Internals